AmySikora/myFlix-client/src/README.md

 # myFlix

 myFlix is a web application built with React that allows users to browse, view details, and manage their favorite movies.
-With myFlix, users can sign up, log in, view a catalog of movies, see detailed information about each one, and manage their profile and favorite movies.
+With myFlix, users can sign up, log in, view a list of movies, see detailed information about each one, and manage their profile information and favorite movies.

 ## Features